Why I Removed Environment Guards from Analytics Script Injection

 Second, developers started writing better event code.
 Knowing their tracking would be tested early, they paid more attention to parameter naming, consistency, and edge cases.

-Third, we caught a broken user_id pass-through during a staging review—something that would’ve leaked PII if not caught.
-Because GA was active, we saw the malformed payload in debug view immediately.
+Third, I caught a broken user_id pass-through during a staging review—something that would’ve leaked PII if not caught.
+Because GA was active, I saw the malformed payload in debug view immediately.

 Finally, rollbacks became safer.
-If we deploy a new event structure and it causes issues, we can compare staging behavior before and after—because the tracking setup is identical.
+If I deploy a new event structure and it causes issues, I can compare staging behavior before and after—because the tracking setup is identical.

 Key Takeaway: Track Everywhere, Route Wisely